lazerl0rd/wireguard-docker/README.md

 ### Secure DNS

 There are many protocols for secure DNS resolving inculding DoT, DoH, and DNSCrypt alongside DNSSEC.
-Therefore, the Stubby DNS resolver has been bundled together with this container to provide just that.
+Therefore, the Unbound DNS resolver has been bundled together with this container to provide just that.

-First, we must configure Stubby through the container (this is only necessary if you used a volume for `/etc/wireguard`, otherwise do what you did to edit `wg[0-9].conf`):
+First, we must configure Unbound through the container (this is only necessary if you used a volume for `/etc/wireguard`, otherwise do what you did to edit `wg[0-9].conf`):

 ```sh
 docker exec -it <running container id> sh